GaryClydeRabe/Capstone_Project/README.md

 This project explores how students’ lifestyle habits—such as sleep, screen time, diet, and study hours—affect their academic performance.
 Using a simulated dataset of 1,000 student records, we apply data analysis and machine learning techniques to identify behavior patterns, group students based on similarities, and predict their final exam scores.

-Project Goals
+Project Goals:
-Understand relationships between lifestyle behaviors and exam scores
+* Understand relationships between lifestyle behaviors and exam scores

-Group students with similar habits using clustering
+* Group students with similar habits using clustering

-Build regression models to predict final exam performance
+* Build regression models to predict final exam performance

-Optionally, classify students into performance levels (Low, Average, High)
+* Optionally, classify students into performance levels (Low, Average, High)

-Generate insights to inform academic improvement strategies
+* Generate insights to inform academic improvement strategies

-Dataset
+Dataset:
 Name: student_habits_performance.csv

 Source: Kaggle